worthyag/SixLove/draftReport.md

   - HTML, CSS / SCSS, Bootstrap, JavaScript

-    - For styling and user interactivity.
+    - For styling, user interactivity, and calendar functionality.

-    - Though other frameworks such as React may end up being used in conjunction.

 - **Backend**

   - Django

     - To serve static assets and handle API requests from the frontend.
-    - Used to connect the database, and for other backend functionality.
+    - Used to connect the database, query the database, and for other backend functionality.
     - To enhance the backend capabilities.

 - **Database**